Does Your Cat Have Separation Anxiety? How to Spot the Signs

-While you should always discuss changes to your cat's routine with your vet ahead of time, there are some supplements that can help treat cat separation anxiety symptoms if you’ve exhausted other options.
-“Supplements such as l-theanine (Anxitane, by Virbac), alpha-casozepine (Zykene, by Vetoquinol), and conventional medications such as fluoxetine are sometimes used with treatment,” Martin recommends.
+While you should always discuss changes to your cat's routine with your vet ahead of time, there are some supplements that can help treat cat separation anxiety symptoms if you've exhausted other options.
+"Supplements such as l-theanine (Anxitane, by Virbac), alpha-casozepine (Zylkene, by Vetoquinol), and conventional medications such as fluoxetine are sometimes used with treatment," Martin says.

 Other methods you can try at home to help a cat with separation anxiety include:

-- Adding a perch to your window sill so your cat can experience the outside world
+- Add a perch to your window so your cat can experience the outside world

 - When leaving and returning from home, don't react or make a fuss

-- Do pre-departure cues when at home (picking up your car keys, going out the door and coming back in, etc.) so your cat doesn’t associate these cues with the stress of you leaving
+- Do pre-departure cues when you're not really leaving home (picking up your car keys, going out the door and coming back in, etc.) so your cat doesn't associate these cues with the stress of you leaving

-- Offer a food dispensing or catnip infused enrichment toys to give your kitty something to explore and keep busy as you leave
+- Offer a food dispensing or catnip-infused enrichment toys to give your kitty something to explore and keep busy with as you leave

-- Start leaving for a short period of time and build up on it over time so she gradually gets used to your absence
+- Start leaving for short periods of time and build on that over time so she gradually gets used to your absence

 - Keep the TV, radio, or music on while you're away